Jaycrystalz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes the group owner for a file
+changes the owner and the group owners